-If you measure fintech engagement with generic app metrics like DAU, session length, or time in app, you will systematically misread what is actually happening.
+If you measure fintech mobile app engagement with generic app metrics like DAU, session length, or time in app, you will systematically misread what is actually happening.
 In fintech, “more opens” often indicates uncertainty, anxiety, or failure recovery rather than value.
 Users open the app repeatedly to confirm whether a transfer worked, whether a refund is coming, whether a verification step cleared, or whether a dispute moved forward.
 Those opens look like “engagement” on a dashboard, but they are frequently evidence that the product is not providing clarity.

 A useful fintech engagement measurement system has to do two things at once.
 It must capture outcome-based usage (the financial actions that deliver value) and it must protect you from optimizing the wrong behavior (activity that spikes because users do not trust the system).
 This article lays out that system: how to define core actions by fintech category, which trust signals you must track alongside engagement, and what to instrument so your metrics reflect reality rather than UI noise.